Leafwing-Studios/Emergence/design/src/research/hive-mind-upgrades.md

   - soil and water statistics
   - signal [overlays](../glossary.md#overlay)
   - geographical status [overlays](../glossary.md#overlay)
-  - organism intent and actions
+  - unit goals and actions
   - expanded [encyclopedia](../glossary.md#encyclopedia) entries
 - simulation [sandbox](../glossary.md#sandbox) upgrades
   - this is a special creative mode, used to test designs quickly and at no cost